microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ### Select a kit

-Before you can use the CMake tools extension to build a project, you need to configure it to know about the compilers on your system.
-Do that by scanning for what CMake calls 'kits'.
+Before you can use the CMake Tools extension to build a project, you need to configure it to know about the compilers on your system.
+Do that by scanning for 'kits'.
 A kit represents a toolchain, which is the compilers, linkers, and other tools used to build your project.
 To scan for kits:

 1. Open the Command Palette (`kb(workbench.action.showCommands)`) and run **CMake: Select a Kit**.
 The extension will automatically scan for kits on your computer and create a list of compilers found on your system.